List of all U-boats

-The boat reported an unsuccessful attack by a Hudson aircraft.
+The boat reported an unsuccessful attack by a Hudson.
 (Sources: Blair, vol 2, page 428)

 14 Jun 1944

-17.15 hrs: U-275 was attacked by 12 British Typhoons from RAF Sqdn 263 when leaving the harbour of St. Peter Port, Guernsey.
+17.15 hrs: U-275 was attacked by twelve British Typhoons from 263 Sqdn RAF when leaving the harbour of St. Peter Port, Guernsey.
 The U-boat was not damaged, but two of the escorting patrol vessels were.
 (Sources: BdU)

 22 Jul 1944

-An aircraft discovered the boat when she rose to periscope depth to take bearings and vectored in a British hunter-killer group that pursued the boat for 7 hours before the boat managed to shake them off.
+An aircraft sighted the boat when she rose to periscope depth to take bearings in the English Channel north of Brest, and vectored in a British hunter-killer group which pursued the boat for seven hours.
+No damage.
 (Sources: Blair, vol 2, page 604)

 24 Jul 1944

-When the boat arrived at Bay of Seine she was hunted for 8 hours by a hunter-killer group, but managed to elude her pursuers once again.
-After that, each time the periscope was raised the boat was attacked again, finally managing to enter Boulogne on 1 Aug.
+On entering the Bay of Seine the boat was hunted for eight hours by a hunter-killer group, but managed to elude her pursuers once again.
+After that she was attacked again each time the periscope was raised.
+U-275 finally managed to enter Boulogne on 1 Aug.
 Date is approximate.
 (Sources: Blair, vol 2, page 604)

 18 Sep 1944